 These are the minimum requirements set by the University.
 Each fraternity or sorority has its own policies regarding membership, and many groups have higher requirements.

-Please note: The Office of Fraternity and Sorority Programs does not make exceptions to the requirements to join a Greek organization.
-First year students who withdraw from a course and earn fewer than 12 hours will not be allowed to participate in recruitment or intake.
-Any issues of academic discrepancies (incomplete courses, contested grades, questions of transfer credit, etc.) must be resolved before recruitment or intake begins.
+The Office of Fraternity and Sorority Programs does not make exceptions to the requirements to join a Greek organization.
+First-year students who withdraw from a course and earn fewer than 12 hours will not be allowed to participate in recruitment or intake.
+Any issues of academic discrepancies (incomplete courses, contested grades, questions about transfer credit, etc.) must be resolved before recruitment or intake begins.
 Students should consult the recruitment/intake guidelines for the type of organization they hope to join to find the deadlines for resolving academic discrepancies.

 Click on the buttons below for detailed information about recruitment and intake for each council: